hmariyam/hmariyam/README.md

 ...

 ## frameworks i've learned
-- laravel : php framework used in front-end & back-end for creating websites
+- laravel — PHP framework used for building full‑stack web applications (backend‑focused with Blade templates for the frontend)
-- springboot : java framework used in back-end for creating websites
+- spring boot — java framework used for creating robust backend services and enterprise‑level applications
-- angular : typescript framework used in front-end and back-end for creating websites
+- angular — typeScript framework used for building dynamic, component‑based frontend applications (can also interact with backend APIs)
+- ASP.NET Core — c# framework for building modern, high‑performance web applications and APIs
-- fastapi : web framework used for creating api rests
+- fastAPI — python web framework used to create fast, efficient REST APIs

 ## other skills
 - linux : able to use & manage the operating system